ArthPatel-GitHub/AS92004/README.md

 # PROGRAM NAME

-A template to introduce your project.
+INTERNAL.PY

 ## Description

-My program has three quizes, which are designed for primary, intermediate, and secondary students.
+My program has three quizzes, which are designed for primary, intermediate, and secondary students.
+It also has a history that shows the previous quiz the user has used.
+It also has instructions to tell the user how to use the quizzes, history, and how to exit the game.

 ## Table of Contents

 My program has the following key features:
 - Feature 1
-- Able to choose out of three quizes depending on the users choice.
+- Able to choose out of three quizzes depending on the users choice.
 Feature 2
 - Feedback for the user if they have got the question wrong or right with a funny comment to make the quiz fun.
 Feature 3